MohitGoel92/Marketing-Adverts-Optimisation/README.md

   <img src = 'Screen7.png' width='700'>

-- **Step 3:** We select the ad i that has the maximum upper confidence bound
+- **Step 3:** We select the ad i that has the maximum upper confidence bound:

   <img src = 'Screen8.png' width='175'>

+The few runs in code will be trial runs (at least one run per advert).
+Initially, our observed value will fall within our confidence boundary/band due to our high level of confidence; we choose 1e400 in our code.

+In the long run, by the "Law of Large Numbers" the observed average will converge to the expected average.
+The main idea is that we keep using or "Exploiting" the advert with the highest upper confidence bound.